drozdziak1/asot/README.md

-# asot
+# ASOT
-All sorts of things
+All Sorts Of Things - a C implementation of various sorting algorithms.